Signatures of many-body localisation in a system without disorder and the relation to a glass transition: Introduction

-In this paper we present and study a quantum spin system which has local interactions and is free of disorder that appears to show the characteristic features of MBL.
-The Hamiltonian we consider is related to a deformation of the master operator of a classical glass model, which is known \cite{Garrahan2007,*Garrahan2009} to display a (first-order) phase transition in its largest eigenvalue: in the quantum context this corresponds to a quantum phase-transition in the ground-state, while in the classical stochastic context it corresponds to a singularity in the cumulant generating function of the dynamical activity \cite{Lecomte2007,Baiesi2009} and thus an indication of a non-equilibrium transition to an inactive or glass state \cite{Garrahan2007,Hedges2009}.
-We show below that this phase transition seems to be present throughout the spectrum of the Hamiltonian and possesses many of the hallmarks of a MBL transition.
+Here we present and study a quantum spin system which has local interactions and is free of disorder that appears to show the characteristic features of MBL.
+The Hamiltonian we consider is related to a deformation of the master operator of a classical glass model, specifically the one-spin facilitated Fredrickson-Andersen model \cite{Fredrickson1984,Ritort2003}.
+This model is known \cite{Garrahan2007,*Garrahan2009} to display a (first-order) phase transition in its largest eigenvalue.
+In the classical stochastic context this corresponds to a singularity in the cumulant generating function of the dynamical activity \cite{Lecomte2007,Baiesi2009} and thus an indication of a non-equilibrium transition to an inactive non-equilibrium glass state \cite{Garrahan2007,Hedges2009,[For a review of this perspective on the glass transition problem see ]Chandler2010}.
+In the quantum context this singularity corresponds to a quantum phase-transition in the ground-state of the system.
+We show below that this singular structure in the low-lying part of the spectrum of the Hamiltonian seems to have also an influence on the rest of the spectrum, giving rise to unitary dynamics that display some of the hallmarks of a MBL transition.
+Our results provide a connection between mechanisms for slow relaxation in models of classical glasses, and mechanisms for slow thermalisation and non-ergodicity in closed quantum systems under unitary evolution.